Uniform van Lambalgen's theorem fails for computable randomness: Abstract

 \section{Abstract}

-We show that there exists a bitsequence that is not computably random for which its odd bits are computably random and its even bits are computably random relative to the odd bits.
-This implies that the uniform variant of van Lambalgen's theorem fails for computable randomness.
-(The other direction of van Lambalgen's theorem is known to hold in this case, and known to fail for the non-uniform variant.)
+We show that there exists a bitsequence that is not computably random for which the odd bits are computably random and the even bits are computably random relative to the odd bits.

+Imagine two referees need to decide whether a bitsequence is random.
+The first referee inspects the odd bits.
+The second referee inspects the even bits conditional to the odd ones.
+Both referees claim that their bits are random.
+Is it still possible that the full sequence is non-random?
+We investigate this question for computable randomness.

-A {\em martingale} $f$ is a function mapping bitstrings to non-negative reals such that $f(x) = (f(x0) + f(x1))/2$ for all $x$.
-A sequence $\alpha$ is {\em computably random} or {\em CR} (respectively CR relative to $\beta$) if for every computable martingale $f$ (respectively computable relative to~$\beta$), the set of values of $f$ on all prefixes of $\alpha$, is bounded.
+A {\em martingale} $f$ is a function mapping strings to non-negative reals such that $f(x) = (f(x0) + f(x1))/2$ for all $x$.
+Let $\alpha$ and $\beta$ be sequences. $\alpha$ is {\em computably random} or {\em CR} (respectively, {\em CR relative to}~$\beta$) if for every totally computable martingale~$f$ (respectively, totally computable relative to~$\beta$), the set of values of $f$ on all initial segments of $\alpha$ is bounded.

-Observe that the odd bits of a CR sequence define a sequence that is also CR.
-Suppose that the odd bits of some sequence are CR and its even bits are CR relative to its odd bits.
-Can we conclude that the sequence is CR?
-This has been an open question for a while~\cite{vanLambalgenDemuth,logicBlog2014}, and has been answered in the positive with erroneous arguments several times.
-Our main result answers the question in the negative.
-This is remarkable, because the answer is positive for the closely related notion of Schnorr randomness~\cite{RuteSchnorr}. \begin{theorem} There exists a non-CR sequence for which its odd bits are CR and its even bits are CR relative to its odd bits. \end{theorem}

-Let $\alpha = \alpha_1\alpha_2\dots$ and $\beta = \beta_1\beta_2\dots$ be sequences.
-There is a closely related positive folklore result: if both $\alpha$ is CR relative to $\beta$ and $\beta$ is CR relative $\alpha$, then $\alpha_1\beta_1\alpha_2\beta_2\dots$ is CR.\footnote{ Indeed, any martingale is the product of a martingale that only bets on odd bits and one that bets on even bits.
-This decomposition can happen in a computable way.
-The proof finishes by a simple transformation of these martingales to conditional martingales. }